-Heritage Days Annual Event
+Heritage Days Annual Event at the Homestead

 Annual two-day festival filled with live music, storytelling, living history exhibits and pioneer life demonstrations of rail splitting, fiddle making, blacksmithing, quilting and other vintage crafts.
 The 15th annual Heritage Days event will take place April 17-18, 2020.
 Vendors and crafters who would like to participate can contact the Curator at the Heritage Museum 573-996-5298 for information on registration and fees.

 Open for self-guided tours Saturdays from 9:00 a.m. until noon, or see it really come to life at the Heritage Days annual event.
 Located at 200 Franklin Street, Doniphan, MO 63935 (one block south of the court house).
 For more information contact the Current River Heritage Museum